wanmingz/ai_factor_barra/README.md

 ## Configuration

 All scripts read parameters from `config.py`.
-The file is organized into four sections; each variable is documented inline with what it defines and which modules use it.
+The file is organized into five sections; each variable is documented inline with what it defines and which modules use it.

 ### Config reference